the-road-to-learn-react/the-road-to-react/manuscript/react-modern/jsx.md

 * Compare your source code against the author's [source code](https://bit.ly/3S51Lfu).
   * Recap all the [source code changes from this section](https://bit.ly/3vLjctL).
-  * Optional: If you are using TypeScript, check out Robin's source code [here](https://bit.ly/3LJx1Nu).
+  * Optional: If you are using TypeScript, check out the author's source code [here](https://bit.ly/3LJx1Nu).
 * Beginner: Read more about [JavaScript Variables](https://www.robinwieruch.de/javascript-variable/).
   * Beginner: Define more primitive and complex JavaScript data types and render them in JSX.
   * Advanced: Try to render a JavaScript array in JSX by using the array's built-in `map()` method to return JSX for each item in the list.
 If it's too complicated, don't worry, because you will learn more about this in the next section.